Lenovo ThinkPad X13 Review (Ryzen 7 PRO 4750U, Vega7)

 ThinkPad X13 internal

-In addition, we can also see that all I/O ports are reinforced with aluminum alloy materials.
+In addition, we can also see that all I/O ports are reinforced with a metal plate.

 The surface is covered with a layer of aluminum alloy for reinforcement.